VlaamseKunstcollectie/configuration-management/README.md

 * resourcespace_readonly_mysql_password
 * imagehub_app_secret_md5 (this ought be a random MD5 hash)
 * imagehub_mysql_password
+* condition_reports_admin_password_hash (must be a Bcrypt password hash, you can generate one at https://bcrypt.online; use cost factor 13)

 After you are happy about the configuration of your host_vars, you can execute the play on the control machine to install everything on the controlled machine:
 ```